michael-lutz/babbl/example/appendix.md

+---
+title: "Appendix: Advanced Babbl Features"
+author: "Michael Lutz"
+date: "2025-07-02"
+---

 # Appendix: Advanced Babbl Features

-This appendix demonstrates advanced features of the Babbl renderer, including sidecar YAML files, complex code examples, and detailed technical specifications.
+This appendix demonstrates advanced features of the Babbl renderer, including frontmatter processing, complex code examples, and detailed technical specifications.

-## Sidecar YAML Configuration
+## Frontmatter Configuration

-This document uses a sidecar YAML file (`appendix.yaml`) for its frontmatter instead of inline YAML.
+This document uses YAML frontmatter for metadata.
 This approach is useful for:

-- Complex metadata that would clutter the markdown
-- Reusable configuration across multiple files
-- Automated metadata generation
+- Document metadata and SEO information
+- Author and publication details
+- Tags and categories
-- Integration with external systems
+- Custom metadata for integration with external systems

 ## Code Architecture Deep Dive